A practical and informative look at fruits for Central Queensland

 Avocado – Persea Americana

 The Black Sapote is otherwise known as the chocolate pudding fruit!
 When ripe the fruit has the taste, looks and consistency of chocolate mousse.
-An attractive medium sized tree with glossy foliage, this tropical fruit tree is an ideal fast growing ornamental tree with a delicious fruit.
+An attractive medium-sized tree with glossy foliage, this tropical fruit tree is an ideal fast-growing ornamental tree with delicious fruit.
 The fruit is usually picked when the calyx rises off the surface of the fruit and left to go soft in your fruit bowl.
 It is fully ripe when it goes squidgy soft and wrinkly.
 Delicious used as a chocolate substitute in puddings or shakes or eaten fresh.
 Low in fat and contains about 4 times the amount of vitamin c as an orange.

 Blueberries are a small shrub in the same family as azaleas.
-Most people don’t recognise it as being a plant suitable to our climates but it will grow and fruit in Queensland.
+Most people don’t recognise it as being a plant suitable for our climates but it will grow and fruit in Queensland.
 Grow them in a free-draining, enriched, acidic soil.
-They enjoy regular watering as they have surface feeding roots.
+They enjoy regular watering as they have surface-feeding roots.
 They will also do well grown in a pot.
 They are deciduous and will flower and fruit after the leaves drop.
 The fruit will go a dark blue-black colour but will take a few extra days after full colour to reach full sweetness.
-Best eaten straight from the bush, however they will freeze well and it is said they won’t lose their vitamin or anti-oxidant levels for a long time after freezing!
+Best eaten straight from the bush; however, they will freeze well and it is said they won’t lose their vitamin or anti-oxidant levels for a long time after freezing!

 The alternative to chocolate!
 Carob is a delicious, naturally sweet, low fat food that grows as a pod on a medium to large tree.
 Native to the Mediterranean, it is a hardy ornamental tree that will grow in poor soils and will also act as a soil improver.
 Most varieties available now are bi-sexual so only one plant is needed.
 Great as a shade tree for the backyard that additionally is edible.
 To process, boil the pods to soften and blend into a powder.
 Also good as a stock fodder, cattle, sheep and goats will munch away happily at it.

-Given how many people enjoy coffee these days it is suprising how few people have tried planting these easy to grow bushes.
-The coffee bush is a small 1 to 2 metre plant with fragrant white flowers and clusters of red beans.
-This is an understorey plant and therefore prefers a sheltered, semi shaded position.
+Given how many people enjoy coffee these days, it is surprising how few people have tried planting these easy to grow bushes.
+The coffee bush is a small 1 to 2-metre plant with fragrant white flowers and clusters of red beans.
+This is an understorey plant and therefore prefers a sheltered, semi-shaded position.
 They are surface feeders and therefore like to be well mulched and irrigated, particularly in the growing season.
 The coffee berries are ready to be harvested when they go a deep red/purple.
 Clean the flesh off the berry and you will expose the two beans inside a silvery casing.
 Those are your coffee beans!
 There is a bit of a process involved in getting them ready for the coffee pot, but the rewards will be well worth it for the coffee lovers!

 The Custard Apple is a small to medium deciduous tree with a spreading habit native to the West Indies.
 Suited to tropical regions, it will struggle in a colder climate area.
 Prefers deep rich soil with plenty of moisture but good drainage.
 The fruit is plentiful and can be picked when it loses all traces of green from its skin and is ready to eat when soft.
 The creamy white flesh is dotted with seeds but is delicious eaten fresh or blended into shakes and juices.